 We Fight for Immigrants’ Rights in Los Angeles

-At the Law Office of Joshua L. Goldstein, PC, we are proud to provide high quality legal services to immigrants in L.A.
-If you need assistance or are facing deportation, please call our Los Angeles immigration lawyers today at (213) 514-8870 or reach out to us directly online.
+At the Goldstein Immigration Lawyers, we are proud to provide high quality legal services to immigrants in L.A.
+If you need assistance or are facing deportation, please call our immigration lawyer in Los Angeless today at (213) 262-2000 or reach out to us directly online.
 We represent immigrants throughout Los Angeles County, including in Glendale, Palmdale, Pomona and Torrance.